Utah Camping Trips and Tours

 Explore the best of Utah on a camping and hiking tour with Wildland Trekking

-Discover the magic of Utah’s Canyon Country on one of our Utah camping and hiking tours (“basecamp tours”).
+Discover the magic of Utah’s Canyon Country on one of our Utah camping trips and/or hiking tours (we call camping trips “basecamp tours”).
 Setting up camp in established campgrounds (with showers), we provide all the gear and meals and take you on a series of unforgettable hikes throughout Utah’s truly extraordinary Canyon Country!

 Whether you’re interested in an all-around experience including Zion and Bryce Canyon National Parks, a vacation centered completely around Zion, or a more secluded trip into the majestic Grand Staircase-Escalante National Monument, you’ll experience Utah in a way few people do!
 Hike to arches, spires, sandstone walls, waterfalls, oases, slot canyons, spring-fed creeks, and learn about the incredible natural history of this region along the way.
 You can focus on hiking and having fun while we take care of everything.